sandialabs/chama/documentation/impact.rst

 Chama uses Pandas DataFrames [Mcki13]_ to store the impact assessment.
 Each DataFrame has three columns: Scenario, Sensor, and Impact.
 Exact column names must be used.
-Note that 'Impact' can represent different metrics.
+Note that **impact** can represent different metrics.

 Detection times
 ---------------